Verifiable Learning for Robust Tree Ensembles: Abstract

 \section{Abstract}

 Verifying the robustness of machine learning models against evasion attacks at test time is an important research problem.
 Unfortunately, prior work established that this problem is NP-hard for decision tree ensembles, hence bound to be intractable for specific inputs.
 In this paper, we identify a restricted class of decision tree ensembles, called \emph{large-spread} ensembles, which admit a security verification algorithm running in polynomial time.
 We then propose a new approach called \emph{verifiable learning}, which advocates the training of such restricted model classes which are amenable for efficient verification.
 We show the benefits of this idea by designing a new training algorithm that automatically learns a large-spread decision tree ensemble from labelled data, thus enabling its security verification in polynomial time.
-Experimental results on publicly available datasets confirm that large-spread ensembles trained using our algorithm can be verified in a matter of seconds, using standard commercial hardware.
-Moreover, large-spread ensembles are more robust than traditional ensembles against evasion attacks, while incurring in just a relatively small loss of accuracy in the non-adversarial setting.
+Experimental results on public datasets confirm that large-spread ensembles trained using our algorithm can be verified in a matter of seconds, using standard commercial hardware.
+Moreover, large-spread ensembles are more robust than traditional ensembles against evasion attacks, at the cost of an acceptable loss of accuracy in the non-adversarial setting.